roeegro/SwimFix/MaintenanceGuide_new.md

 ### Data_Analyser Module

 This module should be operated after all stages in data_extractor are finished, This module should calculate advanced measures derived from the coordinates, vectors and angles csv files generated before.
+This module is able to calculate:
+*  Average time period
+* Average angle for each angle.
+* Count how many frames were detected